rudderlabs/terraform-provider-rudderstack/docs/resources/config.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`
-Any JSON object can be converted into equivalent rudderstack provider config as follows.
+Config of any source or destination is represented as JSON.
+Any such JSON object can be converted into equivalent rudderstack provider config as follows.

 #### Examples
 |JSON Config Object  | Equivalent Terraform Config                             |